henrmota/voltedge-sql-query-buddy/README.md

 The embeddings are used for RAG (Retrieval Augmented Generation) to find relevant database schema information based on user queries.

+### Server Sent Events (SSE) for Real-Time Communication

+The application uses **Server Sent Events (SSE)** to provide real-time updates to the frontend during chain execution.
+This allows users to see:

+- **Thinking indicators** - Shows which step is currently executing
+- **Streaming responses** - Displays results as they're generated
+- **Progress updates** - Real-time feedback on query execution and analysis

+SSE is implemented using Next.js API routes and the native `EventSource` API in the browser.
+This provides a lightweight, efficient way to stream updates without the overhead of WebSockets, perfect for one-way server-to-client communication.

 ### Chain + Routing Architecture

 Instead of using autonomous agents, I implemented a **chain-based architecture with intelligent routing**: